matteo07/JSON-logger-for-PHP/README.md

 ## Instruction
 Add the PHP code you see in index.php in every page where you want to log user infos

+Make sure that at the beginning the log file contains empty square brackets

 A single log is stored with the following structure

 {